-Foreign national employees are entitled to an end of service gratuity at the end of their employment (subject to the employment not being terminated due to a statutory gross misconduct reason).
+Foreign national employees are currently entitled to an end of service gratuity at the end of their employment (subject to the employment not being terminated due to a statutory gross misconduct reason).
 The end of service gratuity is computed on one month's basic wage for each year of service.
+The end of service gratuity scheme (currently the payment of a lump sum by the employer on termination of employment) is expected to be replaced by a Government savings scheme sometime in 2026, which will require employers to make a monthly contribution of 9% of an employee's basic salary to the replacement savings scheme.